joehewitt/markdom/README.md

 markdom
 ========

-A Markdown parser than can create and transform a DOM before generating HTML.
+A Markdown parser for Node.js.

+Markdom uses the Upskirt library to parse Markdom and transform it to HTML.
+Optionally, it can turn Markdom into a DOM so that you can manipulate individual nodes before generating HTML.

 Installation
 ------------

-    $ npm install markdom
+    $ npm install markdom (not yet, it's not published)

 License
 -------